mkeke/2021-knuts-kabal/readme.md

     - turn on/off visualizing legal moves
     - cheat mode: highlight correct moves

+# Defining components

+## Board

+Placeholder for the cards that are laid out.
+Placeholder for the deck with available cards.
+Placeholder for options.

+The board needs to keep track of the state of each card.
+When a card is clicked, the board updates the state based on the game rules.

+## Card

+Represents one card.

 # Defining components, props, state, events

 I haven't finished the first tutorial yet, but I think I have figured out the basics.
 I'm not going to plan everything before I start, but components and props could be useful to decide on.
 And maybe events